-- Keep It Low Key.
 Homecomings and departures are a prime time for jumping up because puppies want to greet you or stop you from leaving.
-Turning your back on some of these dogs actually revs them up even more, so instead try ignoring the bad behavior.
+Turning your back on some of these dogs revs them up even more, so instead, try ignoring the bad behavior.
 “Ignore” means you make no eye contact, say nothing and stand still like a zombie offering no reaction to silly puppy behavior.

-- Cry and Yelp.
-Many puppies don’t know their own strength.
-When they jump up and you wave your arms and try to push them off, they may think it’s a game and grab and bite harder.
+Many puppies don’t know their strength.
+When they jump up and you wave your arms and try to push them off, they may think it’s a game and grabs and bite harder.
 Tell them it hurts the same way another puppy would, with a YELP!
 Lay it on thick, overact and cry and sob like the pup has done major damage.
-Some tough dogs really get the message using this.
+Some tough dogs get the message using this.
 For the out-of-control grabby, ambush type of dog play, give him a taste of his own medicine and SCREAM (very loud but very short), and fall over “dead.”
 Don’t move and don’t say anything.
 Play dead for at least 15 to 20 seconds.
-The shock value may be enough to send a permanent message that such games stop all interaction, plus they hurt you—and playing dogs really aren’t interested in hurting you and won’t want you to cry.
+The shock value may be enough to send a permanent message that such games stop all interaction, plus they hurt you—and playing dogs aren’t interested in hurting you and won’t want you to cry.